 As a result, underride crashes are still a serious health and safety threat to everyone on the road.

 In 2015, Bill S.1810 was passed by the Massachusetts Legislature, which required side underride guards (called lateral protective devices) to be installed on all commercial trucks weighing more than 26,000 pounds (and several other types of vehicle weighing over 10,000 pounds).
 This protection is typically a bar along the sides of the vehicle.
 Though this law was passed, trucking companies were given time to comply and get protective equipment installed on their trucks.
 That means not every truck on our Massachusetts roads has side underride guards yet, and out-of-state vehicles may have none.

 Truck drivers, as well as trucking companies, have a responsibility to ensure that their trucks will keep other drivers safe at all times.
 Allowing trucks that do not have underride protection on the road could be seen as an act of negligence on the part of the driver or the company.

 Negligence may be defined as behaving recklessly or carelessly, and that behavior results in someone else getting hurt in a preventable accident.
 Because both federal and Massachusetts law dictate that trucks should have underride protection, when they don’t and an accident occurs, the truck driver or the trucking company may be found negligent.

 After an underride accident, two types of lawsuits may be filed:

-If the victim survived the accident but suffered serious injuries, he may file a personal injury claim.
+If the victim survived the collision but suffered serious injuries, he may file a Massachusetts personal injury claim.
 This legal action can help the victim claim compensation for medical bills, lost wages, rehabilitative costs, pain and suffering, and more.